nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 > warning **Warning** Remember to inject the `SchedulerRegistry` before accessing it.
 Import `CronJob` from the `cron` package.

+> warning **Warning** Remember to catch exceptions in your callback, it is your responsibility to handle them, otherwise, the process would be halted.

 **Delete** a named cron job using the `SchedulerRegistry#deleteCronJob` method, as follows:

 ```typescript